Base Project

 Click on the Output Folder icon.

-In the RPGTV2024_Project folder, select the *OUTPUT_CLEAN_START folder and click Open.
+Select the B_CLEAN_START_OUTPUT folder and click Open.